redhat-naps-da/ml-toolkit-deployments/kubeflow/security-assessment/README.md

 1. kfctl --version

 ### For Kubeflow manifest:
+There are several manifests to choose from that install different components.
+The latest release of Kubeflow 1.2 includes an OpenShift distribution that Red Hat owns for an opinionated installation of Kubeflow components on OpenShift.

 1. oc new-project kubeflow
 1. wget https://raw.githubusercontent.com/kubeflow/manifests/master/distributions/kfdef/kfctl_openshift.v1.2.0.yaml
 1. kfctl apply -f kfctl_openshift.v1.2.0.yaml -V | tee /tmp/kf-install-log-$(date +%Y%m%d%H%M)
 1. [success log](./kfctl-apply-success-output.log)

-# projects created/modified
+# What projects are created/modified during Kubeflow Install
 1. kubeflow manually created
 1. istio-system created
 1. cert-manager unchanged

-# List all container images in created projects
+# List all container images in created/modified Kubeflow projects
 - Fetch all Pods in all namespaces using oc get pods -n {kubeflow, istio-system, ...}
 - Format the output to include only the list of Container image names using -o jsonpath={..image}.
 This will recursively parse out the image field from the returned json.
 - Format the output using standard tools: tr, sort, uniq